Martin Henderson: Early life

 Henderson was born in Auckland to Ian and Veronica Henderson.
 They divorced when he was five.
 He began acting at the age of thirteen, appearing in Strangers, a local television production.
 He attended Birkenhead Primary Northcote Intermediate and Westlake Boys High schools.
 He played rugby as a flanker and his team won the championship in 1990 and 1991.
 He turned down going to study at university when he was 17, in favour of acting.
 He initially considered studying science and business.

 Career

 Early work

+In 1989 he played Zane, one of the leads in Strangers on Network Two and in 1991 he played Jack Taylor in the series Raider of the South Seas.
 At age 17, in 1992, Henderson starred as Stuart Neilson in the New Zealand prime-time soap opera Shortland Street.
 He played the role until 1995.
 Shortland Street became New Zealand's longest-running drama and soap opera.
 He subsequently lived in Australia for three years and appeared in a number of Australian films and television productions including Echo Point and Home and Away.